ESC

 Environment

-soil erosion; air pollution caused by industrial and vehicle emissions; water pollution, especially in urban centers and coastal areas
+soil erosion; air pollution from industrial and vehicle emissions; water pollution, especially in urban centers and coastal areas

 Air Pollution, Air Pollution-Heavy Metals, Air Pollution-Multi-effect Protocol, Antarctic-Environmental Protection, Antarctic Treaty, Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Climate Change-Paris Agreement, Comprehensive Nuclear Test Ban, Desertification, Endangered Species, Hazardous Wastes, Law of the Sea, Marine Dumping-London Convention, Marine Life Conservation, Ozone Layer Protection, Ship Pollution, Tropical Timber 2006, Wetlands, Whaling